-&lt;sup>15 Deductions such as those for earthquake insurance premiums and donations, and exemptions for widows or widowers, and for the disabled, were excluded from calculation of income deduction and exemption, owing to inherent restrictions such as data availability and difficulty in measuring amounts of deduction and exemption.
+14 Deductions such as those for earthquake insurance premiums and donations, and exemptions for widows or widowers, and for the disabled, were excluded from calculation of income deduction, owing to inherent restrictions such as data availability and difficulty in measuring amount of deduction for each household.

-&lt;sup>16 Local taxes for personal income are also not included in the tax liabilities.
+15 Local taxes for personal income are also not included in the tax liabilities.